chrispham0502/PackageTrackingApp/README.md

 ## Footnote
-Special thanks to [Bao Huynh](https://github.com/bhuynhdev) for having showed and taught me a lot of new things.
+Special thanks to [Bao Huynh](https://github.com/bhuynhdev) for having taught me a lot of new things.